 When the process is in operation, I would recommend that you open any nearby windows and/or have your extractor (cooker hood) running on low to help remove any smoke and smells produced during the self-cleaning cycle.

 The function can produce some rather nasty smells as it burns away everything inside of the oven, so it’s also very important to move yourself and any pets out of the kitchen while this is happening.
-Just pop in every now and then to check everything is okay.
+Just pop in now and then to check everything is okay.

-Depending on your cooking habits and lifestyle, they can be fantastic and save a lot of time and elbow ache, as manually cleaning an oven can be a tough job.
+Depending on your cooking habits and lifestyle, they can be fantastic and save a lot of time and elbow ache.
+As manually cleaning an oven can be a tough job.
 Or, if it’s the kind of thing you would get someone else to do for you, cleaning an oven can cost a pretty penny.

-However, ovens with the pyrolytic function are often more expensive or are only available in the higher spec models of oven brands, so chances are you will need to be spending a bit more upfront the get this feature.
+However, ovens with the pyrolytic function are often more expensive or are only available in the higher-spec models of oven brands.
+So chances are you will need to be spending a bit more upfront the get this feature.
 This is where you need to think and ask yourself if you will see the benefits of this function and if spending a bit more money on an oven to get this feature will be a worthwhile investment in your future.